Common Questions: Hazing FAQ

 What Does "Hazing Death" Mean?

 Hazing death is the term for any hazing behavior that ends in wrongful death.
-The hazing may not be a direct cause in some hazing deaths—hazing may just contribute to the individual's harm.
+The hazing may not be a direct cause in some deaths—hazing may just contribute to the individual's harm.
 For example, when Tim Piazza fell down the stairs while looking for an exit, he fatally ruptured his spleen.
 While the fall itself was not part of the hazing ritual, his drunken stupor was—and thanks to the inaction of his 'brothers,' he was denied the medical help that would have saved his life.

 Hazing is dangerous for the well-being of individuals.
 When a group or organization convinces an individual to sacrifice their independence for the sake of belonging or pledging, it makes them more likely to ignore their body's natural sense of self-preservation.
 It's how students have felt compelled to drink themselves to death or suffer serious harm.

 How Many Kids Have Died from Hazing?